 5. Manage Stress in a Healthy Way

 Stress is a part of life that is hard to avoid.
-Even if there would be such a thing as “being fully healed” (which – spoiler alert – there isn’t) you will still experience stress in your life.
 For this reason, learning how to handle stress in proper, healthy ways is essential when you’re turning thirty.

-Think about it: You can deal with stress in all sorts of unhealthy ways, but the effects of your choices will always catch up on you eventually.
-You can ignore it and distract yourself with unhealthy coping mechanisms and unhealthy habits, such as unhealthy eating, drinking, or ignoring your problems, to name a few.
+You can deal with stress in all sorts of unhealthy ways, but the effects of your choices will always catch up on you eventually.
+Distracting yourself with unhealthy coping mechanisms and sleezy habits is only fun for so long.

 I am sure you have a few habits that come to mind right now.
 You know these coping mechanisms only negatively affect your stress levels in the end.
 And even if they might help dissolve some stress, they still wreak havoc on your body and mental well-being over time.